 The Traction Control System (TCS) monitors the amount of wheel spin of each of the driven wheels.
 If wheel spin is detected, brake pressure is applied to the slipping wheel(s) and engine power is reduced, to provide enhanced acceleration and stability.
-A feature of the TCS functions similarly to a limited-slip differential, and controls the wheel spin across a driven axle.
+A feature of the TCS system, Brake Limited Differential (BLD), functions similar to a limited slip differential and controls the wheel spin across a driven axle.
 If one wheel on a driven axle is spinning faster than the other, the system will apply the brake of the spinning wheel.
 This will allow more engine torque to be applied to the wheel that is not spinning.
 This feature remains active even if the ESC is in the "Partial Off" mode.